Use a DataObjectHandler

 The first step is to create an ABL service that uses the DOH.
 Perform this task as follows:

-- Right-click the root project name in the Project Explorer view in Progress Developer Studio and select New > ABL Service.
+- Right-click the root project name in the Project Explorer view in Progress Developer Studio and select .

 Create a mapping file